-Rosemary Reichert, Secretary
+Rosemary Reichert, Senior Office Assistant

 At the West Islip High School, school counselors work closely with students assisting them to develop their ability in the areas of educational, personal and vocational development.
 Through individual counseling and group presentations, counselors help students understand their learning strengths and weaknesses, choose appropriate courses, plan for transition to college and careers, and meet personal challenges in a mature, appropriate way.

 Listed below are the skills and abilities that the School Counseling Department works with students to promote:

 1. Understand one’s own learning abilities and how to best apply them.

 2. Understand the school environment and what is expected.